MFarabi619/Homework-Assignment/README.md

 npm i express (Install express library) npm i --save-dev nodemon (To install Nodemon, which restarts node.js automatically when any changes are made)

-NOTE: This line runs nodemon: "devStart": "nodemon server.js"
+NOTE: This line in the package.json file runs nodemon: "devStart": "nodemon server.js"